HafsaWaheed54/Colorchanger/README.md

 ## Performance

-- Maximum file size: 16MB
+- **No file size limits** - process images of any size
-- Processing time: 1-5 seconds (depending on image size)
+- Processing time: 1-10 seconds (depending on image size and complexity)
-- Supported image dimensions: Up to 4K resolution
+- **Any resolution supported** - from small icons to ultra-high resolution images

 ## Troubleshooting